riquelima805/woosdk/README.md

 docker compose --profile cli run --rm cli node cli.mjs bridge-in --chain-id 1876 --token-id 0 --amount 1000 --receiver aleo1RECEPTOR_AQUI
 ```

 ⚠️ You will always need to deploy the DeFi contract and wanpedleo for the wallet to work properly.
-Both are located in the /ctt_contratos folder.
+Both are located in the /aleo programs.

 ![Banner WooSDK](./assets/logo.png)